 Do readers genuinely enjoy your content?
 Or do they only scan it in search of the information they need and then leave?
 The difference between content that’s read and content that’s only “scanned” is often one of readability.
-Learn more about the importance of making your content easy to read and how you can achieve this.
+Learn more about why you should improve content readability and how you can achieve this.

 Why Improve Content Readability – Benefits